cloudmesh-community/book/chapters/doc/type.md

 ### Sphinx

-Sphinx (<http://www.sphinx-doc.org/>) is a tool that to create integrated documentation from a markup language whlie.
+Sphinx (<http://www.sphinx-doc.org/>) is a tool that to create integrated documentation from a markup language.

 Advantages: